DataDog vs Prometheus

-DataDog is mostly used for cloud-based applications to measure and monitor performance.
+DataDog is most commonly used for cloud-based applications to measure and monitor performance.
 It provides end-to-end distributed tracing from user devices to backend databases.

-DataDog comes with a large collection of premade dashboards, for example, the Kubernetes dashboard will show you an overview of Pods, Nodes, Deployments, and more.
-If you are not satisfied with the result, you can create your own dashboards.
+DataDog comes with a large collection of pre-built dashboards, for example, the Kubernetes dashboard shows you an overview of pods, nodes, deployments, and more.
+If you are not satisfied with the results, you can create your own dashboards.

-DataDog offers an extensive alerting system that can notify you when a CPU load is above certain threshold or when DataDog detects an anomaly in data.
+DataDog offers a comprehensive alerting system that can notify you when CPU load is above a certain threshold or when DataDog detects an anomaly in the data.

 Prometheus Key Features

 Prometheus does not have a lot of built-in functionality, but it can be easily extended with plugins.
 If you need an alerting system, you can install AlertManager.
-If you want rich dashboards with vast range of charts and widgets, you can install Grafana and use Prometheus as a data source.
+If you want rich dashboards with wide variety of charts and widgets, you can install Grafana and use Prometheus as a data source.

 Prometheus has its own query language called PromQL that lets users select and aggregate time series data in real time.
 Learning the language requires some effort and time, but it is worth doing so.